Long-duration electricity storage needs for coping with Dunkelflaute events in Europe: Introduction

 \section{Introduction}

 To mitigate climate change and to meet international commitments, the European Union aims to achieve net zero emissions of greenhouse gases by 2050.
 The power sector will play a central role in a decarbonized economy.
 Massively expanding renewable energy sources would allow for a rapid substitution of fossil fuels in the power sector as well as in the industry, transport, and heating sector via electrification, a widely recognized decarbonization strategy also referred to as ``sector coupling'' \cite{jacobson_100_2017,de_coninck_global_2018,davis_net-zero_2018,bogdanov_full_2021,IPCC_2022_WGIII_Ch_2}.
 The potentials of firm renewable energy sources, such as hydro- or bioenergy, are limited in most European countries.
 In contrast, wind and solar power have vast expansion potentials and promise declining costs \cite{way_empirically_2022,lee_ipcc_2023}.
 Therefore, these \ac{VRE} technologies are likely to form the backbone of transitioning to net zero in most European countries \cite{jacobson_100_2017,brown_response_2018}.
+With a rising share of \ac{VRE}, the European power sector becomes increasingly exposed to weather variability \cite{staffell_increasing_2018,collins_impacts_2018}.
+This has spurred a debate in the energy policy domain about the security of supply \cite{dawkins_weather_2019,dawkins_characterising_2020,huneke_f_kalte_2017,dhu_hintergrundpapier_2021,deutscher_bundestag_sicherstellung_2019,wood_go_2021,novacheck_evolving_2021,entso-e_tyndp_2022,the_economist_defying_2023,bloomberg_europes_2024}.
+Of particular concern are long-lasting extreme weather events, also referred to as ``\ac{VRE} droughts'' or ``Dunkelflaute'', which are characterized by an overall very low availability of \ac{VRE} sources \cite{raynaud_energy_2018,kittel_measuring_2024,van_der_most_temporally_2024}.